lucasbecker-dev/godot-smart-graphics-settings/addons/smart_graphics_settings/README.md

 2. Check if the `SmartGraphicsSettings` singleton is properly registered
 3. Verify that the required nodes (Viewport, WorldEnvironment, Camera3D) are found
 4. Check if the setting is applicable to your current renderer using `is_setting_applicable()`

+### Threading Issues

+If you experience issues with threading:

+1. Check the console for messages about threading support
+2. Verify that threading is enabled in the UI
+3. Try disabling threading manually to see if it resolves the issue
+4. For detailed information, call `adaptive_graphics.get_threading_support_info()`

 ## Requirements